• Skip to primary navigation

 The Dr. Martens’ leather is corrected grain, meaning it’s been smoothed down to this super smooth, glossy finish.

 Now, maybe you prefer shinier leather.
 That’s fine, the shoes do serve different aesthetic purposes: Red Wings might be more rustic, Docs are perhaps more urban, that depends on your style.
-But I do want to note that the Dr. Martens’ leather is much lower quality.
+But I do want to note that Dr. Martens’ leather is of much lower quality.
 It’s super thin and plasticky; you can tell this is very cheap leather.

 I actually called up Dr. Martens to find out where the leather is from, and all they could tell me is it comes from “Asia or South America.”
 Those continents encompass most of humanity, so they might as well say it comes from Planet Earth.